-Yes, Petcover will cover the costs of hereditary and congenital disorders, providing the pet had not shown clinical signs of the condition prior to cover commencing; or within the 21 day waiting period, and it is not excluded in your policy documentation or certificate of insurance.
+Yes, Petcover will cover the costs of hereditary and congenital disorders, providing the pet had not shown clinical signs of the condition prior to cover commencing; or within the 21 day or 28 day waiting period (please check the PDS if you are not sure), and it is not excluded in your policy documentation or certificate of insurance.

 Possible holds ups can be due to incomplete documentation.
 Please note that all first claims will require a full veterinary history.

 We are unable to pre-approve claims, as before the treatment is made, there is no invoice (financial loss) and no supporting treatment notes.

 You are free to use the registered veterinarian of your choice.

 Petcover can pay your vet directly as long as the following criteria is met: